 Ready Made Salads

 Summer time means salads, but I certainly don’t want to turn on my stove to start cooking noodles or potatoes.
 Let alone making sure I have two stalks of celery, half a pepper, a carrot and half an onion handy to add to a salad.
 And then I have the rest of the celery, peppers, carrots and onions sitting in your fridge for too many days until I find them soft and have to compost them.
-Especially when I can just let Aileen or Tammy or the other staff make those fresh and ready salads for me.
+Especially when I can just let Aileen or Tammi or the other staff make those fresh and ready salads for me.

 Yup.
 We do that.
 All the time.
 Every day.
 150 lbs of potato salad went through our store in a week in the heart of summer salad season.
 We’ve got more than 10 types of salad to choose from.
-Taco Salad, Caesar, Chicken, Potato, you name it, we probably have it.
+Greek, Caesar, Chicken, Potato, you name it, we probably have it.
 And it was made fresh, just for me.
 I mean, just for you, our customer.

 Specialty Meat Options

 Slavenkins started the trend in our fresh meat counter as we tried to have some items that were put together for you and ready to cook.
 We seasoned and mixed some ground pork, then formed it into tubes and wrapped it in bacon.
 Little bit of work for us, but it saved you a bunch of steps at dinner time.
 All you need to do is place those tender bits onto a BBQ or in a fry pan and cook.
 Serve it up with a couple of those salads I just mentioned, and you are good to sit and enjoy dinner.
 No mess, no fuss.